SIOCODE-Open/not-a-bird/packages/contract-golden-gate/README.md

-# GoldenGate - Contract
+# Golden Gate - Contract

-This is a GoldenGate contract.
+This is a Golden Gate contract.

 ### Quickstart